yuanheng-zhao/GoLite-Compiler/README.md

 Testing for Scanner:
 1. The tested files should be saved in the directory of `proj/golite/scanner`.
-2. Run the command below from the directory `../proj-gohuskies/proj/golite/`, `go run golite.go -lex scanner/test1.golite`
+2. Usage of `-lex`: Run the command below from the directory `../proj-gohuskies/proj/golite/`, `go run golite.go -lex scanner/test1.golite`

 Expected test result: